-KPRO Selects Jessup For Commercial Post

-APPOINTMENT of John Jessup as commercial manager of KPRO, San Bernardino, Cal., has been an-nounced, with other changes in staffs and creation of additional departments.
-Mr. Jessup formerly held the same position at WTAD.
-Quincy, Ill.
+KPRO Selects Jessup For Commercial Post APPOINTMENT of John Jessup as commercial manager of KPRO, as commercial manager of KPRO, San Bernardino, Cal., has been announced, with other changes in staffs and creation of additional departments.
+Mr. Jessup formerly held the same position at WTAD, Quincy, III.